anhpngt/merlion_sauvc/README.md

 ## Requirements
-- ROS Indigo (Ubuntu 14.04 LTS) or ROS Kinetic (Ubuntu 16.04 LTS)
+- ROS Kinetic (Ubuntu 16.04 LTS).
+ROS Indigo (Ubuntu 14.04 LTS) supports have been dropped.
 - Further dependencies are listed accordingly for each sensors.
-Replace `*distro*` with `indigo` or `kinetic` accordingly to your specifications.

 ## Setup
 ### Wake-on-LAN